What is Natural Family Planning utilizing the Mira Monitor?

 How much does the Mira monitor wands cost compared to the Clearblue Fertility Monitor test strips?

-Mira wands prices vary from $3.25-$4.45/each depending on the specific type of wands.
-Clearblue fertility test strips cost approximately $1.50/each.
-In general, testing with the Mira monitor will cost two to three times more than testing with the Clearblue Fertility Monitor.
-Your instructor can provide you a discount code to purchase Mira products.
+Review an NFP price comparison here.
+Mira wands prices vary from $1.79 to $2.45/each, depending on the specific type of wands.
+Clearblue fertility test strips cost approximately $1.50 to $2/each depending on the store and time of year.
+Your instructor can provide you with a discount code to purchase Mira products to ensure these discounted prices.

 References: